 First aid kits are mandatory as are life vests with whistles, river maps, and waterproof flashlights.
 The better organized you are, the better your chances of going the distance.

 In the land of black bear and herds of Porcupine Caribou, mental preparation is also important.
 It helps to know the environment as well as a group of local First Nation aborigines from Saskatchewan.
 They excel at knowing the territory and its rich history and their own culture.
 A few of them have quite literally grown up in a canoe.

 The best part about this race is you don’t need to be a participant to be a part of it.
 Spectators and support teams travel in campers along a lonely Klondike highway, partly a two-lane gravel road that runs in tandem with the river.

-Along its length you’ll spot fox, bear, wolverines and scenic views of spruce, poplar and alder trees.
-Paddlers appear so small from the cliffs above that binoculars and zoom lens are needed to identify who’s in the lead.
+Along its length, you’ll spot fox, bear, wolverines, and scenic views of spruce, poplar, and alder trees.
+Paddlers appear so small from the cliffs above that binoculars and zoom lenses are needed to identify who’s in the lead.

 Outside of one or two campgrounds, there are few places to refuel and even fewer overnight accommodations until you reach Dawson City.
 The unspoiled beauty of the North refuses to be tamed by big-box retailers and chain hotels.

 Carmacks and the Roaring Rapids

 A third of the way to Dawson City is the Carmacks rest area.
 Paddlers are required to check in and recuperate for seven hours.
 This is the perfect place to cheer on the brave mushers and tent under faint stars.
 The temporary watering hole offers up clean toilets, warm showers, hot food and volunteer back massages.